waterlillly/cub3d/README.md

   - Smooth view rotation using the mouse

 - **Doors**:
-  - Openable doors rendered in the environment
+  - Doors rendered in the environment
   - Open on keypress (`E`)
   - Closing automatically after a few seconds of being outside of the doors radius